feathersjs/docs/guides/basics/databases.md

 ## What's next?

-Feathers database adapters are a quick way to get an API and up and running.
+Feathers database adapters are a quick way to get an API up and running.
 The great thing is that [hooks](./hooks.md) still give us all the flexibility we need to customize how they work.
 We already saw how we can easily create a database backed REST API, in the [next chapter](./real-time.md) we will make our API real-time.